yehia67/documentation/wallets/0.1/hub/how-to-guides/configure-hub.md

 ### --sweepInterval

-Hub processes withdrawals in sweeps, which are done at regular sweep intervals.
+Hub processes withdrawals in sweeps, which are done at regular intervals.

 The sweep interval that you choose should depend on the rate of withdrawals and deposits that you expect.